Qumulo/docs/_includes/content-reuse/cnq-guide/deployment-agnostic-cluster-compute-cache-resources.md

 {% if page.deployment == "tf" %}
 1. Navigate to the `aws-terraform-cnq-<x.y>` directory and then run the `terraform init` command.

-   Terraform prepares its environment and displays the message `Terraform has been successfully initialized!`
+   Terraform prepares the environment and displays the message `Terraform has been successfully initialized!`

 1. Choose `config-standard.tfvars` or `config-advanced.tfvars` and fill in the values for all variables.